TAG-1534/TAGsCallouts-Translations/README.md

 ⚠️ Please keep the KEY the same

 E.g. "main_endkey": "TRANSLATE HERE"
+also keeping the {endcall}, {playerName} and {dialog} keys the same as they get auto replaced within scripts

 When finsihed with your contributions, CREATE A PULL REQUEST and it will be taken into consideration.